19h/caution.js/README.md

 ### `define()`

-This is the `define()` function as defined in the [Asynchronous Module Definition](https://github.com/amdjs/amdjs-api/blob/master/AMD.md) spec.
+This is a `define()` function as described in the [Asynchronous Module Definition](https://github.com/amdjs/amdjs-api/blob/master/AMD.md) spec.

-Due to the security model of this module loader, it will not fetch any modules for which a hash has not been supplied.
+Due to the security model of the module loader, missing modules will not be automatically fetched (because the hash cannot be known), so dependencies still need to be specified using `caution.load()`.

-### `caution.hash(moduleName, hashes)`
+### `caution.load(moduleName, hashes)`

-This registers a list of valid SHA-256 hash values for a given module.
+This loads a module, supplying a list of acceptable SHA-256 hash values (as hexadecimal).

-It also prompts fetching of the modules using whatever templates are available.

 ### `caution.get(url, hashes, callback)`